Kilim Geo Park and Mangroves Tour

 How to visit

-There are many tour operators in Langkawi offering this tours.
+There are many tour operators in Langkawi offering these tours.
 However many are only mediators and will only take the group to the jetty and hand over to a boatman who often double up as a guide.

 One of the best Kilim Geopark Tours is organized by Malibest Resort